syncfusion-content/wpf-docs/wpf/DataGrid/Export-To-Excel.md

 # Export to Excel in WPF DataGrid (SfDataGrid)

 DataGrid provides support to export data to excel.
-It also provides support for grouping, filtering, sorting, paging, unbound rows, merged cells, stacked headers and Details View while exporting.
+It also provides support for `grouping`, `filtering`, `sorting`, `paging`, `unbound rows`, `merged cells`, `stacked headers` and `Details View` while exporting.

 The following assemblies needs to be added for exporting to excel.

 * Syncfusion.SfGridConverter.WPF
 * Syncfusion.XlsIO.Base

-You can export SfDataGrid to excel by using the [ExportToExcel](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGridConverter.WPF~Syncfusion.UI.Xaml.Grid.Converter.GridExcelExportExtension~ExportToExcel.html) extension method present in the [Syncfusion.UI.Xaml.Grid.Converter](http://help.syncfusion.com/cr/cref_files/wpf/webtoc.html) namespace.
+You can export `SfDataGrid to excel` by using the [ExportToExcel](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGridConverter.WPF~Syncfusion.UI.Xaml.Grid.Converter.GridExcelExportExtension~ExportToExcel.html) extension method present in the [Syncfusion.UI.Xaml.Grid.Converter](http://help.syncfusion.com/cr/cref_files/wpf/webtoc.html) namespace.

 {% tabs %}
 {% highlight c# %}